zhiayang/nx/README.md

 #### Building the kernel ####
 - Once the bootstrap script is done, you should be able to run 'make' in the root directory and have it run, using QEMU.
 - It currently does nothing spectacular.
+Possible epilepsy warning.